Landowner: Sam and Uta Brown Location: Purcellville, VA Protected Land: 94 acres

 Purcellville’s Last Farm Now Protected by the Land Trust of Virginia

-The Land Trust of Virginia has successfully recorded the donation of a conservation easement on Sam and Uta Brown’s Crooked Run Orchard in Purcellville, VA.
+LTV was honored to accept a conservation easement on Sam and Uta Brown’s Crooked Run Orchard in Purcellville, VA.
 By donating the easement, the Browns ensure the protection of Crooked Run Orchard’s streams, wetlands, open spaces, and valuable agricultural land for future generations.

 The Browns’ 94-acre farm, familiar to many as a “U-Pick” orchard, is the last remaining active farm in the town of Purcellville.
 Crooked Run Orchard is a place where people can connect with Loudoun County’s agricultural heritage, as well as with the food they eat.
 Visitors can pick their own berries, vegetables, herbs, apples, pears, plums, peaches, and pumpkins.